dallongo/pyRESTvk/README.md

 * `.configs` - server's persistent cache of configs. will be created on the first config written to disk if it does not exist.
 * `key_codes.json` - list of all valid keys for macros. service will fail if it does not exist.

-See `unit-test.json` for a sample configuration with macros.
+See `unit-test/unit-test.json` for a sample configuration with macros.
 Note that spaces are required between each token and between braces denoting button combination groups.
 Nesting groups is not permitted.

-A typical client application using [kivy] as a frontend is available in `/example`.
+A typical client application using [kivy] as a frontend is available in `example/`.

+Compiled binaries are available for releases but generally these are untested and messy, use at your own risk.
+Running `server.exe` will start the service on the default port (5000) and start listening on all available network interfaces.

 ### Justification